-- Received a PPD test for tuberculosis (TB) (p.
-13) - Received a Tdap vaccine for whooping cough (loose handout in back cover pocket) - ☐ Received the flu vaccine, if indicated by my provider - Familiarized myself with when and where to come for my delivery (p.
-50) - ☐ Choosing a Healthcare Provider for your Baby (pp. 58) - ☐ Scheduled a postpartum appointment for six weeks after my due date - Reviewed my birth preferences with my provider (pp. 52-53) - ☐ Know to call if I am in labor or leaking water: Birth Center at (415) 353-1787 - ☐ Know to bring two forms of ID to my delivery, one with a photo - □ Completed the Birth Certificate Worksheet and will bring it to my delivery (pp. 62-63)
+- ☐ Check with provider if you need a PPD test for tuberculosis - Received a Tdap vaccine for whooping cough (loose handout in back cover pocket) - Received the flu vaccine, if indicated by my provider - ☐ Familiarized myself with when and where to come for my delivery (p.
+58) - Reviewed my birth preferences with my provider (p.
+61-62) - ☐ Choosing a Healthcare Provider for your Baby (p.
+67) - ☐ Know to call if I am in labor or leaking water: Birth Center at (415) 353-1787 - ☐ Know to bring two forms of ID to my delivery, one with a photo - Completed the Birth Certificate Worksheet and will bring it to my delivery (p.
+69)